Dr Carole Francis-Smith

 Certificate in Online Counselling skills – Online Counselling and Supervision Training (OCST).

 I have been fortunate enough to work with people from all walks of life from the ages of 16-80 in a range of settings (a hospital, NHS counselling service, learning disability trust, university counselling service).
-Some of the issues I have worked with are; anxiety, depression, loss & bereavement, relationship problems, work-related stress, end of life issues, life changes, problematic anger, self-confidence, self-esteem and trauma.
+Some of the issues I have worked with are; anxiety, depression, loss & bereavement, relationship problems, work-related stress, end of life issues, life changes and readjustment, problematic anger, self-confidence, self-esteem and trauma.

 Accredited register membership